-As an international team member, it is recommended you sign on to your Shareowner Online account provided by EQ and consider completing a Form W-8BEN to establish your tax status before your shares vest.
+As an international employee, it is recommended you sign on to your Shareowner Online account and consider completing a Form W-8BEN to establish your tax status before your shares vest.
 This ensures that you receive the proper U.S. tax withholding rate, per the tax treaty that the United States may have with your country.
 Tax treaties may allow residents of foreign countries to be taxed at a reduced rate, or to be exempt from U.S. withholding tax on certain items of income they receive from sources within the United States.
 Please note that any taxes that would apply in local jurisdictions are considered separately from the U.S. tax withholding requirements.

 If you have an existing account with EQ that has a valid Form W-8BEN on file, no further action is needed.
 Generally, a Form W-8BEN is valid until the end of the third calendar year following the year in which it was signed.

 A Form W-8BEN should be provided for each account if you have multiple EQ accounts.